Władysław Gnyś: The defense of Poland, September 1939

 By May 1939 Gnyś had been posted to the 121st Eskadra Mysliwska (121st Fighter Escadrille) in the city of Kraków, equipped with obsolete PZL P.11c fighters.
 On 31 August the Squadron was assigned to operate with the III/2 Dywizjon (Group) and it relocated to a reserve airfield in Balice.

 In the early morning of 1 September 1939, Gnyś was woken by a German bombing raid on Kraków.
 At about 6.30 am Gnyś flew a sortie with Cpt Mieczyslaw Medwecki, the Group Commander.
-Just after take off and at about 300 meters altitude the Polish fighters were surprised by a pair of German Ju 87B dive-bombers from I/StG 2 "Immelmann", heading home after bombing main Kraków Rakowice airfield.
+Just after takeoff and at about 300 meters altitude the Polish fighters were surprised by a pair of German Ju 87B dive-bombers from I/StG 2 "Immelmann", heading home after bombing main Kraków Rakowice airfield.
 Unteroffizier Frank Neubert successfully fired at Medwecki and scored probably the first aerial victory of the war.
 The P-11 fell away having suffered serious damage, and Medwecki was killed.
 Gnyś avoided attack with a sharp left turn.
 A few minutes later Gnyś noticed a pair of Do 17E bombers from KG 77 heading towards Olkusz, and started a low-level chase, firing at one of bombers and avoiding inefficient fire of a rear gunner.
 Both Do 17 bombers eventually crashed in the country village of Żurada, south of Olkusz.
 One of the German bombers was coded "3Z+FR" on its fuselage and all six crew members were killed, one later identified as a Uffz.
 Klose.
 On his return to base Gnyś also reported firing at a lone He 111 from a distance, but he ran out of ammunition.
 Shooting down of two Do 17 bombers was the first Allied aerial victory in the war.
 Fallen bombers were however misidentified by Polish authorities as Heinkel He 111, and Gnyś was officially credited with shooting down one "He 111", while the other was credited to an "unknown" pilot.